jessebrite/phonebook-directory/README.md

 ## Tech Stack
 The following are the tech stack used for implementation
 - MySQL: This was used for data persistence.
-- Project Lombok: we generated all our POJOs boilerpate code with Lombok.
+- Project Lombok: we generated all our `POJOs` boilerplate code with Lombok.
 Also, other relevant methods like constructors were generated on the fly with annotations like `@Data`.
 - JPA: we took advantage of Spring `JPA`'s `CRUD` repository's implementation to